 Golden Gecko (Gekko ulikovskii)

 Golden geckos are an arboreal species native to Vietnam.
 Their care requirements are easily met, and they have personalities that make them very interesting to observe if one is willing to stay up at night to watch them.
 Because the demand for golden geckos isn’t as high as for some other lizards, they are also very affordable.

 Golden Gecko Availability

-Golden geckos are available in many pet stores and from many breeders.
+Golden geckos are available in many pet stores, from many breeders, and possibly from online reptile shops.
 Many specimens are wild caught, due to the low demand for these lizards.

 Golden Gecko Size